Is Blake Shelton Going To Be A Daddy? Gwen Stefani Is Allegedly Pregnant

 A post shared by Gwen Stefani (@gwenstefani) on

 Life & Style reported that Blake and Gwen decided to put their wedding plans on hold to focus on getting pregnant.
-The No Doubt lead singer already has three sons from her ex-husband Gavin Rossdale, but she allegedly doesn’t mind having another kid.
-The country charmer has been spotted bonding with his girlfriend’s kids Kingston, 10, Zuma, 8 and Apollo, 3 a couple of times, which could be a preparation for fatherhood.
+The No Doubt lead singer already has three sons from her ex-husband, Gavin Rossdale, but she allegedly doesn’t mind having another kid.
+The country charmer has been spotted bonding with his girlfriend’s kids Kingston, 10, Zuma, 8, and Apollo, 3, a couple of times, which could be a preparation for fatherhood.

 “They’re trying to have a baby first,” an insider close to the songstress revealed.
 “That’s their main focus right now.
 She’s determined to have another one and carry it herself, even though Blake has said it doesn’t matter if they adopt or get a surrogate.”